Museum of Contemporary Art, Los Angeles: Funding

 Unlike the Los Angeles County Museum of Art, which is partly controlled by the county, MOCA receives minimal government funding and does not have a steady source of funds.
-Its annual budget has grown to exceed $20 million, but it relies on donors to pay about 80% of its expenses.
+For the year ending June 30, 2024, MOCA reported total revenue of $23.6 million and net assets of $213.2 million.
+It relies on donors to pay about 80% of its expenses.
 MOCA's budget for the fiscal year 2011 was $14.3 million, the museum's lowest spending since the 1990s.
 In 2011, the museum reported net assets (basically, a total of all the resources it has on its books, except the value of the art) of $38 million.

 In December 2008, during the world financial meltdown, newspapers reported that the museum's endowment, which partly depended on stock investments, had dropped and that museum had fiscal problems Partly in violation of state law, the museum lost $44 million of their $50 million endowment over nine years, Deficits mounted at the rate of $2.8 million a year on average from mid-2000 to mid-2008.
 Amid speculation that the museum may close its doors, deaccession artworks, and/or merge with another institution, a grassroots, artist-led organization called MOCA Mobilization petitioned for MOCA to remain independent and keep its collection intact.